clarklindev/nodejs-maximilianschwarzmuller-nodejs-the-complete-guide/24+25-restapi-jwt/backend/README.md

 - and then you can call a bunch of methods on the check() eg. isEmail()
 - then in the controller, you can call the other part of the middleware which gets the results of any errors in validationResult and stores it in errors const which we define.

+- validationResult() function from the express-validator library is used to obtain the validation errors that might have been added to the req object during the execution of the validation middleware.
+- When you execute the validation middleware functions, such as body('title').isString().isLength({ min: 3 }).trim(), they internally check the corresponding field (in this case, title) in the request body for validation.
+If a validation error occurs, the middleware function adds the error to the req object.

 ```shell
 npm install express-validator
 ```